An interview with Emma Hicks, Head of Information Design at Longitude

 Longitude isn’t exactly your typical design agency.
 What attracted you to thought leadership?

 I guess I’m not your typical designer!
 I was attracted by Longitude’s top-class editorial team and their ability to produce great stories based on data.
-The eternal struggle of an information designer is having to deal with poor-quality data, so knowing that the comes from such an expert team is a dream for someone like me.
+The eternal struggle of an information designer is having to deal with poor-quality data, so knowing that the numbers come from such an expert team is a dream for someone like me.
 Using bad data sets, with no focused narrative or direction, makes it so difficult to construct the kind of visualisations that captivate audiences.

 Data, story and design.
 For me, these are the essential components of storytelling with data.
 The fact that we have all of three of these pillars here at Longitude is what really sparked my interest in the role.